-Positives: Totally Unique nation, a must visit- great culture of different tribes- good safaris- very developed and good infrasturcture linking remote areas- the best safari destination- unvisited wilderness in the north – good quality safaris for all budgets.
+Positives: Totally unique nation, a must visit- great culture of different tribes- good safaris- very developed and good infrastructure linking remote areas- the best safari destination- unvisited wilderness in the north – good quality safaris for all budgets.

 Botswana is a mixed bag.
-It is home to the Okovango delta and Chobe National Park.
+It is home to the Okavango Delta and the Chobe National Park.
 These are unique locations of biodiversity but the access is by plane, which can be expensive.
 Botswana is a mix of highly developed areas and the Kalahari desert.
-The people vary from being extremely friendly to proud to point of being stoic.
+The people vary from being extremely friendly to proud to the point of being stoic.

 Positives: The Okavango Delta is unique, budget travel is possible- good busses and infrastructure.
-Great value for independant travellers.
+Great value for independent travellers.
 Great personal safety.

 Negatives: Stoic people can sometimes be a bit wearing.
 Expensive to get to- expensive for high quality luxury.

-South is home to shark diving and the sardine run.
+South Africa is home to shark diving and the Sardine Run.
 It has its own national parks and game reserves.
 It is however over developed in the safari areas, personal safety can be a major issue and some of the inhabitants on both sides have not moved on as a society from the racial issues of the past.